logzio/logzio-docker/README.md

 The `-z` allows controlling to which zone the logs will be sent to eu for Europe us for USA (set to us by default)

+The `--endpoint` allows controlling to which logzio endpoint the logs will be sent (will override any zone definition)

 You can also filter the containers for which the logs/stats are forwarded with: